-When beans are tender, stir in chicken and roasted green chilis.
+- When beans are tender, stir in chicken and roasted green chiles.
 Let stand 5 minutes in slow cooker to reheat chicken and chiles.
 Season to taste with salt and pepper.

-Line a rimmed baking sheet with foil and arrange 8 Anaheim chilis in a single layer.
-Broil chilis for 12 to 15 minutes, flipping them half-way through.
-Transfer blackened chilis to a large bowl and cover with plastic wrap to allow them to steam.
+- Line a rimmed baking sheet with foil and arrange 8 Anaheim chiles in a single layer.
+Broil chiles for 12 to 15 minutes, flipping them half-way through.
+Transfer blackened chiles to a large bowl and cover with plastic wrap to allow them to steam.

-After about 15 minutes, transfer one chili to a cutting board.
+- After about 15 minutes, transfer one chili to a cutting board.
 With your hands, remove skin, stem and seeds and discard.
-Lay chili flat on cutting board and repeat with remaining chilis, stacking them one on the other.
-When the chilis are in an 8-high stack, use a sharp knife to dice them into bite-size pieces.
+Lay chili flat on cutting board and repeat with remaining chiles, stacking them one on the other.
+When the chiles are in an 8-high stack, use a sharp knife to dice them into bite-size pieces.